 Trouble was, it remained part of the MPV furniture ever since: practical, comfortable, dull and largely unchanged.
 So when the tie-up with Volkswagen and Seat ended in 2006, Ford sniffed an opportunity to grab the initiative and try something different in a typically dull segment.

-So it was Ford claimed to have produced the first truly sporty, stylish, desirable, driver-orientated, full-size, seven-seat MPV in the S-Max.
-The S-Max is a close relative of the more sober Galaxy – and also also shares its underpinnings with the current Mondeo.
+So it was that Ford claimed to have produced the first truly sporty, stylish, desirable, driver-orientated, full-size, seven-seat MPV in the S-Max.
+The S-Max is a close relative of the more sober Galaxy – and also shares its underpinnings with the current Mondeo.

 The S-Max instantly became our favourite MPV when it was launched, and it remained the best car in the segment up until its mid-life nip and tuck.
 One suspects Ford knew how good it was, too, because when the time came for its obligatory facelift, by the standards of age-defying tucks, the ones to which the S-Max have been treated are mild.

 The real changes in the latest S-Max lie under the skin, with a whole host of new engines, plus claimed improvements to the ride and handling.
 In a segment where, so often, extra space means a compromise on performance and driving enjoyment, Ford seems to have struck an ideal balance in making sure the S-Max fills two roles, one as a family load-lugger and the other as an engaging daily driver.